dk3156/Dongje-Kim-AI/README.md

 Code for Task 3 is located at: opencv/object_tracking.py

 # Rendered Video
-Videos for Task 2 is located at: opencv/output/ball_output.avi \n Videos for Task 3 is located at: opencv/output/twoballs_output.avi
+Videos for Task 2 is located at: opencv/output/ball_output.avi </br>
+Videos for Task 3 is located at: opencv/output/twoballs_output.avi